-If your college (Liberal Arts, Business, Journalism, Science, etc.) or degree (normally a B.A.) requires a foreign language requirement, you are required to demonstrate competence in a second language.
+If your college (Liberal Arts, Business, Journalism, Science, etc.) or degree (normally a B.A.) requires proficiency in a second language, you can satisfy this requirement through one of three options.

-- Complete a fourth semester (212) college course in a foreign language SPAN 227 for Spanish heritage speakers, or in American Sign Language
+- Successfully complete a fourth semester college course in a second language or American Sign Language, or SPAN 227 for Spanish heritage speakers.

-- Demonstrate proficiency through examination or other means determined by the Department of World Languages and Literatures, including minimum CBAPE, SAT II, or IB scores
+- Demonstrate proficiency through means determined by the Department of World Languages and Literatures, including, but not limited to

 Explore languages regularly taught at the University of Nevada, Reno.

 If you are continuing in the study of French or Spanish from high school or another institution, you are required to complete the survey and placement exam to be placed in the appropriate first-or-second-year language course.
 If you are a heritage language speaker of Spanish, you are required to complete the survey and a different placement exam to be placed in the appropriate Spanish heritage language course (SPAN 226, 227).
 For all other languages offered at the University of Nevada, Reno, contact an undergraduate advisor on placement into the basic first-or-second-year language program (111, 112, 211, or 212).
 For Spanish heritage language advising (SPAN 226, 227), contact Mr. Ortiz.

 C. Other ways to fulfill a second language requirement

 For students who are interested in waiving a second language requirement with proficiency in any language other than English (including but not limited to: international students, native or heritage language speakers, graduate students, or scholarships/Fulbright applicants needing a language evaluation)